jacoscaz/treesandrobots.github.io/_posts/2018-12-30-rustduino-pt-1-setting-up-development-environment.md

 Fast forward to the ongoing winter festivities and I find myself, by coincidence, with everything I need to begin my discovery:

-1) some lovely spare time;
+1. some lovely spare time;
-2) an `Arduino UNO` board based on the `ATMega328P` microcontroller;
+2. an `Arduino UNO` board based on the `ATMega328P` microcontroller;
-3) preliminary support for the microcontroller's `AVR` architecture in `rust`, an intriguing and relatively new programming language that I was already on my list of things to play with in 2019.
+3. preliminary support for the microcontroller's `AVR` architecture in `rust`, an intriguing and relatively new programming language that was already on my list of things to play with in 2019.

 I've decided to document my experiments in a series of blog posts, hopefully sparing a couple of headaches to other developers getting into these subjects.
 This first post deals with setting up the development environment.
 Although I work on a Mac and some of these instructions are specific to Mac OS, porting them to Linux should be relatively trivial.